 Click here for a tab of Wonderwall!

 Easily one of the most recognizable songs on this list, Wonderwall charted in countries all over the world, peaking at number 8 in the US.
-It has persisted through time however not only because of its use in popular media, but its frequency as a guitar cover at open mics and college campuses all over the country.
+It has persisted through time however not only because of its use in popular media, but also due to its popularity as a guitar cover at open mics and college campuses all over the world.

-The song itself is quite easy, and great for beginners.
-Although it has some chords that might look strange to beginners, they aren’t too tough, and it’s mostly just chords all the way through, making it great for those just starting out.
+The song itself is quite easy, and great confidence booster for beginners.
+Although it has some chords that might look strange to beginners, they aren’t too tough, and it’s can be played with just chords all the way through, making it great for those just starting out.

 Don’t Fear The Reaper by Blue Oyster Cult

 Check out a tab for Don’t fear the Reaper here!

 Don’t Fear the Reaper, written for Blue Oyster Cult by Donald Roeser, peaked at #12 on the Billboard Hot 100 and was the most popular single on Blue Oyster Cult’s 1976 record Agents of Fortune.
 It remained on the Billboard for 20 weeks and had some critical acclaim as well.
 It’s no wonder this song has stood the test of time.